 For better or for worse, the email inbox dominates our workdays.
-It’s estimated that over 120 emails are received each day in the average American worker’s inbox, and The Radicati Group estimates that we sent 281+ billion personal and professional emails per day in 2018.
+It’s estimated that over 120 emails are received each day in the average American worker’s inbox.
 That’s a lot of time spent reading, writing, and responding to emails, so it should go without saying that putting your best foot forward is a must.

 Professional Email Etiquette Rules

 Every professional should know the basics of email etiquette.
-If you commit these 20 rules to memory, you’ll be sure to stand out in the inbox for all the right reasons.
+If you commit these 35 rules to memory, you’ll be sure to stand out in the inbox for all the right reasons in 2021

 1. Use a Professional Email Address